chpc-tech-eval/scc/README.md

 ## Technical Knowledge Assessment

-# Links to Lecture Recordings
+# Links to Livestreams and Lecture Recordings

 ## Day 1 - Welcome, Introduction and Getting Started